Farouk-Muda/Salary-Trends-in-Data-Science-Power-BI/README.md

 - Given the consistent growth in salaries, especially in executive roles, it's crucial for companies to develop clear career progression pathways.
 Offering opportunities for skill advancement and leadership roles could improve employee retention and attract top talent.
 - Aspiring professionals should aim to upskill, particularly in emerging areas like machine learning and data engineering, to position themselves for high-paying roles like Data Analytics Lead or Principal Data Engineer.
 - Employers should consider offering competitive salaries for mid-level professionals to retain talent and prevent burnout from low compensation at these levels.
 Structuring a clear differentiation in salary based on experience could foster a sense of value and loyalty among staff.
-- Entry-level workers should be aware that, although salaries are lower at the start, there are significant earning potentials as they gain experience.
-Middle-level employees might consider seeking new opportunities that provide better compensation.
+- Middle-level employees might consider seeking new opportunities that provide better compensation.
 - Countries like Russia and New Zealand show high salaries, while regions like Nigeria and India have lower averages.
 A global salary framework should be flexible enough to reflect these differences while maintaining fairness.
 - Those based in lower-paying countries should look for remote or multinational opportunities that offer competitive international salaries, as roles in the United States and Russia show higher earning potentials.
 - Since full-time roles dominate the market, companies should prioritize stable, long-term employment contracts for data science positions to align with industry trends.
 However, offering flexible work arrangements like part-time or freelance roles could appeal to a broader talent pool.